What Is A Chinese Character?

 Then it may happen that a couple of Chinese mates call their three daughters nice smile, wonderful smile and bright smile, or their son powerful and intelligent.

-Western names translated with Chinese characters take the meaning of each used character, that often has more than one meaning.
+Western names "translated" with Chinese characters take the meaning of each used character, with usually a lot of different meanings.

 "How do I write Chinese characters?" might seem a simple question to answer.